Robin Olds: Dogfighting advocate

 We weren't allowed to dogfight.
 Very little attention was paid to strafing, dive-bombing, rocketry, stuff like that.
 It was thought to be unnecessary.
 Yet every confrontation America faced in the Cold War years was a 'bombs and bullets' situation, raging under an uneasy nuclear standoff."
 The Vietnam War "proved the need to teach tactical warfare and have fighter pilots.
 It caught us unprepared because we weren't allowed to learn it or practice it in training.

 Olds often lamented the lack of an internal gun in the F-4C he flew during his tour in Vietnam, but would not allow his fighters to be equipped with the gun pods then available.
 While he knew that he would be capable of effectively using them, he was also aware that none of his pilots were trained in the use of a gun or dogfighting.
 He also reasoned that the drag of the pod would both degrade the performance characteristics of the F-4 while not gaining it any advantage against the more maneuverable MiG-17s and MiG-21s, result in unnecessary losses strafing worthless targets, and reduce the number of bombs carried by the Phantoms, the delivery of which was the 8th's primary mission.

 Operation Bolo, and P-38 dogfights Olds experienced were recreated using computer animation in the episode "Air Ambush", of The History Channel Dogfights series, first telecast on November 10, 2006.
-His fourth MiG kill in Vietnam was recreated in the season 2 episode "No Room For Error".
+His third and fourth MiG kills in Vietnam were recreated in the season 2 episode "No Room For Error".
 Olds, then 84 years old, appeared as a commentator.